tairerullcnoreply/WantYou/README.md

 ## Log
 * [11/06/2025; 5:01 PM] Repo creation
 * [11/07/2025; 10:15 AM] Implemented WantYou landing experience with interactive discovery and messaging demo
+* [11/07/2025; 1:11 AM UTC] Rebuilt WantYou as a multi-page social platform with an orange and white theme